By Beth Porter, Published July 15, 2020

 - Support the Break Free from Plastic Pollution Act in Congress.

 - Support the residents of St. James Parish, Louisiana fighting the construction of Formosa Plastics in their community by visiting StopFormosa.org.

-- Urge companies to reduce plastic waste and use responsible packaging solutions through email or social media.
+- Use email and social media to urge companies to reduce plastic waste and use responsible packaging solutions.

 - Avoid plastic when possible and try these tips to reduce waste at home.